Outline in plain English

 The Continuity Checker.
 A compact model for logic checks and chapter hygiene.

 The Dialogue Master.
-Useful when a scene needs cleaner exchanges and sharper subtext.
+Cleaner exchanges and sharper subtext for dialogue-heavy scenes.

 The Emotional Core.
 Strong for intimate scenes, long memory, and character pressure.

 The Worldbuilder.
-A Premium default for deep context and reliable chapter work.
+Deep context and reliable chapter work for intricate, plotted fiction.

 The Range Builder.
-A flexible Premium model for shifting tones and structurally varied chapters.
+Context-strong reasoning for shifting tones and structurally varied chapters.

 The Unbound Architect.
-Useful when the book needs planning depth before prose speed.
+When the book needs planning depth before prose speed.

 The Roleplay Engine.
 A single tuned narrator for NPCs, environment, canon, and live scene response.